mailcow/mailcow-dockerized-docs/docs/u_e-mailpiler-integration.md

 So when you log in using `patrik@example.com`, you will only see delivered emails sent from or to this specific email address.
 When additional aliases are defined in mailcow, like `team@example.com`, you won't see emails sent from or to this email even the fact you're a recipient of mails sent to this alias.

-With hooking into the authentication process of mailpiler this fires API requests to the mailcow API (requiring read-only API access) to read out the aliases your email address participates.
-Beside that, it will also read the "Name" of the mailbox specified to display it on the top-right of mailpiler after login.
+By hooking into the authentication process of mailpiler, we are able to get required data via the mailcow API during login.
+This fires API requests to the mailcow API (requiring read-only API access) to read out the aliases your email address participates and also the "Name" of the mailbox specified to display it on the top-right of mailpiler after login.

+!!! info
+    This is only pulled once during the authentication process.
+The authorized aliases and the realname are valid for the whole duration of the user session as mailpiler sets them in the session data.
+If user is removed from specific alias, this will only take effect after next login.

 ## The solution